floradsilva/login/README.md

 **When user clicks register link:**

-* A new page will open showing a registration form. (**/register/**).
+* A new page will open showing a registration form (`/register/`).
 The  form will include Name(Full name support), username, phone number(Indian), gender, password, confirm password and email id.

-* On successful registration, an email will go to the email id specified in registration form, user will be logged in automatically to system and then redirected to ‘**/home/**’.
-In this case, **/home/** will show both the paragraphs because user is logged in now.
+* On successful registration, an email will go to the email id specified in registration form, user will be logged in automatically to system and then redirected to `/home/`.
+In this case, `/home/` will show both the paragraphs because user is logged in now.

-* If registration is not successful, user will be taken back to **‘/register/’** page, system will show the reason why user is not registered just above the registration form and user will be asked to register again.
+* If registration is not successful, user will be taken back to `/register/` page, system will show the reason why user is not registered just above the registration form and user will be asked to register again.

 **When user clicks Login link:**

-* A new page will open showing a login form (**/login/**) which includes username and password field.
+* A new page will open showing a login form (`/login/`) which includes username and password field.

-* On successful login, user will be redirected to **‘/home/’**.
-Now ‘/**home/’** will show both the paragraphs.
-At the top of **‘/home/’**, it should show the message **‘You are successfully logged in’**.
+* On successful login, user will be redirected to `/home/`.
+Now `/home/` will show both the paragraphs.
+At the top of `/home/`, it should show the message **‘You are successfully logged in’**.

-* If login is not successful, user will be taken back to **‘/login/’**, system will **alert(see rules for alert)** why user is not logged in and user will be asked to login again.
+* If login is not successful, user will be taken back to `/login/`, system will **alert(see rules for alert)** why user is not logged in and user will be asked to login again.

 * The login page will also have **‘Forgot Password’** link.